-Drawing I (Prometheia), 2018, single-channel video installation.
+Drawing I, 2016, single-channel video installation.

 In a darkened gallery, the low rumblings of an underwater current continually rise

 and fall in a one-minute loop.
 On the floor, in the center of the gallery, a video is

 builds, an image of rippling black liquid emerges on the surface of the platform.

 Bubbles form and begin to circle (...)
 The low rumblings of the underwater current

 signs in the linear patterns formed by moving bodies of water).
-Though, as a form of divination one
+Understood

 advancement, global economic disparity, and looming ecological disaster.

-The formation of lines in Drawing I are the result of material forces
+And yet the formation of lines in Drawing I are the result of material forces